Luminance69/dota_but_rimworld/README.md

 	You cannot for example, get 3 bionic legs, or both a learning assistance and joywire.

-	(implemented) 1. your hero can start with them, maybe like a 40% chance for a random one (implementing) 2. you can buy them from the shop, which will gain random stock occasionally (will do later) 3. you can get given them by incidents
+	(implemented) 1. your hero can start with them, maybe like a 40% chance for a random one (implemented) 2. you can buy them from the shop, which will gain random stock occasionally (will do later) 3. you can get given them by incidents

 	Leg: